-University Academy expects all parents / guardians and students to read and understand the Parent and Student Handbook, the Discipline Guidelines, and the Transportation Handbook (collectively, the "Handbook") and to follow the rules and regulations set forth in the Handbook.
+University Academy expects all parents/guardians and students to read and understand the Student and Parent Handbook, the Discipline Guidelines, and the Transportation Handbook (collectively, the "Handbook") and to follow the rules and regulations set forth whether or not students attend school traditionally or remotely.

 Therefore, parents/guardians are required to review every page of the Handbook with their student(s).
 Discussions and reviews of the Handbook conducted by school staff are in addition to, not instead of, the parents or guardians review.
-Failure to read the Handbook will not prevent students from being accountable for their behavior and receiving consequences listed with this Handbook but could limit their access to certain programs at University Academy.
+Failure to read the Handbook will not prevent students from being accountable for their behavior and receiving consequences listed within this Handbook but could limit their access to certain programs at University Academy.